Samus Aran: Promotion and reception

 Samus's portrayal in Metroid: Other M received mixed reactions.
 Unlike other Metroid games, where Samus takes full advantage of weapons and abilities available, she deactivates most of them until Commander Adam Malkovich authorized their use.
 G4 considered Samus needing permission to use her equipment and Samus' anxiety attack upon seeing Ridley sexist.
 According to GamePro, though Other Ms story and Samus's monologues did not compel them, "it helped contextualize her entire existence" which developed the character to "an actual human being who's using the vastness of space to try and put some distance between herself and the past".
 1UP.coms Justin Hayward found the portrayal "lifeless and boring" and "nonsensical".
 GamesRadar wrote that Other M painted Samus, widely considered a strong female character, as "an unsure, insecure woman who desperately wants the approval of her former [male] commanding officer".
 The A.V.
 Club echoed the misgivings about her immaturity, petulant behavior, and misguided loyalty.
 In Metroid Dread, several critics noted that Samus is a silent protagonist.
 Alex Donaldson of VG247 has said the game proves that Samus is cooler than the Halo protagonist, Master Chief, but Ian Walker of Kotaku criticized this and said that "Samus doesn't need to be an emotionless robot to be badass".

 In his review of Super Smash Bros., GameSpots Jeff Gerstmann called Samus one of the characters that made Nintendo "what it is today".
 IGN named her the third-best character for Super Smash Bros.
 Where Jeremy Parish of Polygon felt her Zero Suit "works as demonstration of the questionable design decisions" for female characters in the Smash series, he regards Samus as "by far the toughest lady in Nintendo's stable of characters".
 Gavin Jasper of Den of Geek felt that Samus stood out among the cast due to concept, design, and backstory.
 He also appreciated Zero Suit Samus appearing in the game as a nod to the first Metroid game.

 In an article in 2015, video-game developer Brianna Wu opined that Samus was a trans woman, noting that Hirofumi Matsuoka, who worked on Samus' original design, stated she was not a woman, but rather a "newhalf".
 Both Wu and others acknowledged it is possible to interpret this brief description as sarcasm, or a genuine indication that Samus is transgender.
 Wu's article sparked debate.
-While stating he believed people should interpret Samus as transgender if they prefer, Erik Kain from Forbes argued that Wu's reliance on Matsuoka's "authorial intent" for her argument was flawed.
-In a 2023 article including Samus on a list of the top transgender videogame characters, Eva Reign from Autostraddle commented that people arguing against the possibility of Samus being transgender were basing their decisions "off physical characteristics which feels pretty transphobic".
+While stating he believed people should interpret Samus as transgender if they prefer, journalist Erik Kain argued that Wu's reliance on Matsuoka's "authorial intent" for her argument was flawed.
+In a 2023 article including Samus on a list of the top transgender video game characters, Eva Reign from Autostraddle commented that people arguing against the possibility of Samus being transgender were basing their decisions "off physical characteristics which feels pretty transphobic".